 You can generate a list of running apps in Windows 10/8/7, even if your Task Manager is not accessible as well.
 Usually, the Task Manager program is used to view running processes with memory usage and PID, where you can instantly kill any task/process.

 Most stubborn viruses create a new entry in the Service Manager and disable the services.msc and even Task Manager.
-That means troubleshooting gets difficult for a normal user.
+That means troubleshooting gets difficult for an average user.

 This post will learn to generate a text file of running processes with PID and memory usage in Windows 10/8/7.
 With the help of this method, you can get a fair idea about the background activity of your Windows system.

 How to dump a text file list of running processes in Windows 10/8/7?